Levent-Batakci/Gamified-Calendar/docs/UserGuide.md

 In your CLI, navigate to the folder for the project and run `npm install` to instruct [npm](https://www.npmjs.com/about) to install all neccessary packages.

-To test that things are working, run `npm run start` in the CLI and go to an example API route.
+To test that things are working, run `npm run start` in the CLI and the Webapp should popup on `localhost:3000` if port not occupied.
-Example: `localhost:8080/Accounts`.

-Test again to ensure that the application launches correctly.

-**IMPORTANT NOTE:** We have a settings file in the project that will automatically configure all of these settings for you.
-If for some reason they don't work, come back here to do it manually.
-(the settings that should work are formatting on save and using prettier to format)

 Turn on `format on save` for Prettier.
 Go to `Code > Preferences > Settings` (or via `cmd ,` on Mac) (or `File > Preferences > Settings` for Windows).